ramsteinj/k8s-django-demo/src/backend/README.md

 > Note: You can install all the required packages by executing "pip install -r requirements.txt" command as requirements.txt is already generated if you checked out this source code via "git clone".

 ## Create a Django Project
+This project was created by django-admin as below:

 ~~~bash
 cd k8s-django-demo/src/backend